siongui/userpages/content/articles/2018/03/10/go-set-of-all-elements-in-two-arrays%en.rst

 two arrays.

 The idea is to convert one array to the data structure of key-value pairs, i.e., hash table.
 The hash table in Go is built-in map_ type.
-The we check if items of the other array is in the hash table.
+Then we check if items of the other array is in the hash table.
 If not, append the item to the first array, and return the first array after finish.

 The following is example of above idea.